How We Live Together

 1. Cost Efficiency & Reduced Waste

-By pooling resources, households can purchase ingredients in bulk, significantly reducing grocery expenses.
-Meal sharing also helps minimize food waste by ensuring that ingredients are used efficiently across planned meals.
+- Helps minimize food waste by ensuring that ingredients are used efficiently across planned meals

 2. Time-Saving & Reduced Workload

-With a structured MealPrep schedule, each member takes a turn, drastically cutting down the time individuals spend cooking daily.
-This allows for more personal time while ensuring that meals are still homemade and thoughtfully prepared.
+- With a structured MealPrep schedule, each member takes a turn which the time individuals spend cooking daily

 3. Nutritional Balance & Dietary Consideration